liumuqing/ridl_leak_kaslr/README.md

-1. Find our target to leak, which is a return address, loaded from stack and then quickly override by another call
+1. Find our target to leak, which is a return address, and soon, overwritten by another call
 ```
 sudo cat /proc/kallsyms | grep do_syscall_64
 ffffffffb9deca90 T do_syscall_64